Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 === Linearizability

+#theorem[An enqueue can only match at most one dequeue.]

+#proof[A dequeue indirectly performs a value dequeue through `spsc_dequeue`.
+Because `spsc_dequeue` can only match one `spsc_enqueue` by another enqueue, the theorem holds.]

+#theorem[A dequeue can only match at most one enqueue.]

+#proof[This is trivial as a dequeue can only read out at most one value, so it can only match at most one enqueue.]

 #theorem[Only the dequeuer and one enqueuer can operate on an enqueuer node.]

 #proof[This is trivial based on how the algorithm is defined.]